Three Dancers in Yellow Tutus

 Pastels are the most famous and representative works of Degas' art.
 Among Degas' numerous pastels, we have chosen this Woman Before a Mirror - Hamburger Kunsthalle (Hamburg) - reproduced on the home page.
-Here, Degas has chosen elegant and harmonious colors showing his perfect mastery of technique: like At the Milliner's from the Thyssen-Bornemisza Museum – Madrid - and his Dancer in Green from the Metropolitan Museum of Art, New York.
+Here, Degas has chosen elegant and harmonious colors showing his perfect mastery of technique: like At the Milliner's from the Thyssen-Bornemisza Museum – Madrid - and his Singer in Green from the Metropolitan Museum of Art, New York.
 In some, he plays with a dominant color, with green in his Large Dancers, with blue in his Two Dancers at Rest and with pink in his Dancers from the Fitzwilliam Museum, Cambridge.
 For his pastels, Degas can use various supports: paper, panel, cardboard and even canvas as for his Seated Dancers.
 He also turns to other subjects such as bathers illustrated by this pastel Bathers from the National Gallery, Washington and horse racing like Before the Race from the Cleveland Museum of Art.

 Paintings present another facet of Degas' art.
 He treats certain subjects not found in his pastels touching for example on music and the Opera like Degas' Father Listening to Pagans from the Boston Museum of Fine Arts.